AthenZ/athenz/docs/athenz_templates.md

 A sample file can be found at `servers/zms/conf/solution_templates.json`

+By default, ZMS loads the solution templates file during server startup.
+To allow template additions or updates without a ZMS deployment, administrators can enable `athenz.zms.solution_templates_dynamic_reload=true`.
+When this flag is enabled, ZMS checks the configured templates file for changes before template operations and reloads it only after the updated file is parsed and validated successfully.
+If a reload fails, ZMS keeps using the last successfully loaded templates.

 ## Template Entities
 A Template consists of metadata, services, roles and role metadata, policies with assertions.
 Please find the explanation for every entity below